-This course will include a study of the poetry and some of the prose representative of this school.
+This course includes a study of the poetry and some of the prose representative of this school.
 Special attention will be given to the work of Coleridge, Southey, Hunt, Byron Shelley, Keats and Wordsworth.
 Open to Juniors and Seniors.
-Not given 1934-1935.

 13. Contemporary British and American Poetry.